rikyiso01/DS/report.md

 ### Changes from the previous version

-- Fix 1. and 2. by using public-key cryptography, the flag to find is a private key which is used to sign a message which is checked by the contract using a public key.
+- Fix 1. by using public-key cryptography, the flag to find is a private key which is used to sign a message which is checked by the contract using a public key.
+- Fix 2. by using the private-key to sign a message which contains the address of the sender, the flag is never revealed, and the message cannot be reused by the attacker.
 - Fix 3. by giving the reward only to the first solver.
 - Fix 4. by reducing the number of variables to the absolute minimum.